Bansberia

-Bansberia is a city and a municipality of Hooghly district in the Indian state of West Bengal.
+Bansberia is a small town and a municipality of Hooghly district in the Indian state of West Bengal.
 It is about 45 km away from Kolkata, at the western end of the Iswar Gupta Setu (Kalyani-Bansberia) Bridge.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
 Bans Beria railway station is 4 km from Bandel Junction on the Bandel-Katwa Line.
 The area covered by two police stations — Chinsurah (ward no. 1–4) and Mogra (ward no. 5–22).
-The part of both police stations governed by Chandannagar Police Commissionerate.
+The part of Chinsurah Police Station governed by Chandannagar Police Commissionerate and Mogra Police Station governed by Hooghly Rural Police District.
 Kartik Puja is the famous festival of Bansberia.
-Bansberia also famous for its Kumbh Mela.
+Bansberia is also famous for its Kumbh Mela.